rolling-scopes-school/tasks/stage1/modules/modules-in-js/README.md

 # [Stage#1](../../) Modules in JavaScript

-## In this module students should learn:
+## In this module, students need to study:

 - What is module / module pattern?
 For what purposes they were created?
 - Modules types (AMD, ES6, CommonJS, UMD, IIFE)